 If your unit is planning to live stream an event (i.e., individual college commencements; live concerts, or anything that has a large, external, public-facing aspect - see FAQs below), the event must also be captioned live.
 This is in order to be compliant with federal policy and is mandated by the University.
 The University recommends that you use VITAC, a live captioning software company, for any live captioning needs.
-Please book their services as soon as you can as they will undoubtedly be receiving multiple requests from across the nation at any given time.
+Please use the VITAC order instructions to book services as soon as you can.
 (However, you may also use other vendors or utilize a certified transcriptionist.)
+Here is an order demo video.

 Transcription services provide live captioning for video live streamed through a website.
 If you will also (or will only) be live streaming at a physical location to TV screens, projectors or other types of digital display (as in the case of regular commencement ceremonies), you have two options for meeting university accessibility requirements: